adinger/motif-finder/README.md

 Bioinformatics project.
-Implements Gibbs motif finder algorithm, a random sampling algorithm.
+Implements Gibbs Random Sampling algorithm to find the most frequently occuring motif/substring in a set of gene sequences.

-run.py generates 70 datasets.
+run.py randomly generates 70 datasets of 5-10 sequences each.
 find_motif.py runs the Gibbs algorithm on each dataset.

-Class project that people may cheat off of so I can't reveal much.